Caleb McConnell: College career

 Before McConnell started playing for Rutgers University in 2018, he had surgery to fix a foot injury.
 The following year, McConnell had surgery for his hip.
 After hurting his back, McConnell decided to stopped playing for a year during October 2020.
 By the end of 2020, he had back surgery.
 In January 2021, McConnell made an early return to the team "after missing ... eight games".
 That year, his team reached the second round of the 2021 NCAA Division I men's basketball tournament.

 In 2022, McConnell decided to not enter the NBA draft and instead remain at Rutgers.
 Throughout the year, he "[missed] five games with a knee injury".
-McConnell competed in the 2022 NCAA Division I men's basketball tournament during the First Four.
 At the 2023 National Invitation Tournament, he became the steals leader for Rutgers while his team played in the first round.
 During these two years, McConnell held the season steals record for the Big Ten Conference.
 He had 606 rebounds, 221 steals and 972 points overall after leaving the team in 2023.
 Outside of Rutgers, his West team won the 2023 Reese's College All-Star Game.

 While competing as a 17U player in the Under Armour Association during 2017, he had 74 rebounds and 18 steals with C2K Elite.
 His team competed in that year's UAA Finals.
 Throughout 2023, McConnell participated at the G League Elite Camp and the Portsmouth Invitational Tournament.